Enterprise-CMCS/mac-fc-security-scan-report/README.md

 # Inputs
 The script expects the following inputs:

-jira-host: The host URL of your Jira instance.
+jira-host: The host URL of your Jira instance.<br />
-jira-username: The username used to authenticate with Jira.
+jira-username: The username used to authenticate with Jira.<br />
-jira-token: The token or password used to authenticate with Jira.
+jira-token: The token or password used to authenticate with Jira.<br />
 scan-type: The type of scan to process.
-Supported values: "zap" or "snyk". zap-risk-code (only for Zap scan): The minimum risk code for vulnerabilities to be considered.
+Supported values: "zap" or "snyk".<br />
+zap-risk-code (only for Zap scan): The minimum risk code for vulnerabilities to be considered.<br />
-jira-project-key: The Jira project key where the tickets will be created.
+jira-project-key: The Jira project key where the tickets will be created.<br />
-jira-title-prefix: The prefix to be added to the Jira ticket summary.
+jira-title-prefix: The prefix to be added to the Jira ticket summary.<br />
-jira-issue-type: The Jira issue type for the created tickets.
+jira-issue-type: The Jira issue type for the created tickets.<br />
-jira-labels: Labels to be applied to the created Jira tickets (comma-separated).
+jira-labels: Labels to be applied to the created Jira tickets (comma-separated).<br />
-jira-custom-field-key-value: A JSON string containing key-value pairs of custom fields and their values in Jira.
+jira-custom-field-key-value: A JSON string containing key-value pairs of custom fields and their values in Jira.<br />
-scan-output-path: The path to the scan output file.
+scan-output-path: The path to the scan output file.<br />

 # Usage